-We have established a sales, marketing and operational infrastructure to support the launch of CARVYKTITM in the United States.
+We have established a sales, marketing and operational infrastructure to support the commercialization of CARVYKTI in the United States.
 According to our collaboration and license agreement with Janssen, we have the right to elect to perform up to 50% of the overall commercialization effort in the United States (excluding any activities that Janssen has the exclusive right to perform).
-Janssen will commercialize cilta-cel in all countries excluding the United States and Greater China in accordance with a specified plan, which will be developed with involvement of our senior commercial representative.
-In Greater China, we will be leading the commercialization effort and Janssen will have the right to elect to perform up to 30% of the overall commercialization effort, excluding activities that we have the exclusive right to perform.
-As we move our product candidates through development toward regulatory approval, we will evaluate several commercial strategies for each product candidate.
+Janssen will commercialize cilta-cel in all countries excluding the United States and Greater China in accordance with a mutually agreed upon commercialization plan.
+If we launch cilta-cel in Greater China, we will lead commercialization efforts there and Janssen will have the right to elect to perform up to 30% of the overall commercialization effort there, excluding activities that we have the exclusive right to perform.
+As we move our product candidates through development toward marketing approval, we will evaluate several commercial strategies for each product candidate.
 These strategies may include further expansion of our external sales organization, entering into joint marketing collaboration agreements with other drug development companies, or out-licensing products to other drug development companies.